 Please be advised that the Ewha Womans University campus is built on very hilly terrain.
 If you are under medical care or may be affected by heat or steep terrain, you are advised to consult both a physician and the Professional and International Programs office before applying.

 All students admitted to the Summer Abroad program are required to successfully complete an online Safety Abroad Workshop, which will provide information and advice on international health and safety issues.
-Students are also required to attend the online South Korea Pre-departure Orientation in May (details TBA).
+Students are also required to attend the online South Korea Pre-departure Orientation in May (details shared with students after admission).